awslabs/aws-deployment-framework/docs/multi-organization-guide.md

 - Centralized cost management configuration changes.
 - Centralized networking changes.

-The following sections are written in the context of this "".
+The following sections are written in the context of the above described use case; a multi-stage landing zone.

 ## Propagating Code Changes Between ADF Installations
-With multiple ADF configurations across multiple AWS Organization there comes a new challenge to maintain repositories and its configurations across multiple environments.
+With multiple ADF configurations across multiple AWS Organizations there comes a new challenge to maintain repositories and its configurations across multiple environments.
 This applies to the following repositories:
 - aws-deployment-framework-bootstrap
 - aws-deployment-framework-pipelines